Here’s the book:

 Again, you order the UX Careers Handbook from Amazon here.

-Special thanks to Ginny Reddish for her edits in my section and in the book overall.
+Special thanks to Ginny Redish for her edits in my section and in the book overall.

 Get new posts delivered straight to your inbox.